Cao lầu: Ingredients

 The main ingredients of cao lầu are rice noodles, meat, greens, bean sprouts, and herbs, most commonly served with a small amount of broth.
-The meat used is typically pork, either shredded or sliced char siu-style pork (xa xiu), but shrimp (tôm) can also be used.
+The meat used is typically pork, either shredded or sliced char siu-style pork (xá xíu), but shrimp (tôm) can also be used.

 The rice noodles used in cao lầu are made from rice soaked in lye water, which gives them a chewy, springy texture and a grayish-brown or yellowish colour.
 Local legend suggests that the lye should be made by leaching the ashes of certain plants from the nearby Cham Islands, and that the water used in soaking the rice and boiling the noodles should be taken from the ancient Bá Lễ well in Hội An; for this reason, the legend states, cao lầu is rarely found outside the vicinity of Hội An.
 After soaking in the lye water, the rice is processed to make noodles at least 10 cm long and 0.5 cm wide, which are soaked in water for several hours, washed and boiled to taste.
 Some of the raw noodles are also cut into squares and deep-fried until crispy; these are used to top the dish when serving.

 The meat used in cao lầu is typically pork which is marinated in five-spice powder, sugar, salt, pepper, crushed garlic, and soy sauce, to give a taste similar to char siu pork.
 Pork bones are also boiled to make the broth, along with onions or shallots.

 Cao lầu is served with lettuce, bean sprouts and a number of fresh herbs (rau) such as mint, chives, perilla (rau tía tô), lemon basil (rau húng quế), Vietnamese coriander (rau răm), cilantro (ngò or rau mùi), and water mint (rau húng lủi).
 A variety of other herbs may also be used in cao lầu, including mustard greens (rau cải), chrysanthemum greens (tan ô), common knotgrass (rau đắng), and heartleaf (rau giấp cá).